 Over the years, nonnative buckthorn and garlic mustard plants encroached upon the land surrounding the pond until the area eventually became both inhospitable to wildlife and inaccessible to the Garden's visitors.
-Now, thanks to a generous birthday gift from her husband, Roger Brown, 12 acres of land and water are being managed to create the Barbara Brown Nature Reserve.
+Now, thanks to a generous birthday gift from her husband, Roger Brown, 12 acres of land and water were developed to create the Barbara Brown Nature Reserve.

 "This is the type of gift that not only I, but also others, can use and enjoy," said Brown, former president of the Evanston North Shore Bird Club and scientific associate in the mammal division at the Field Museum.
 "I'm particularly looking forward to the planned trails and observation deck, as well as the possibility of creating shorebird habitat," she said.
 Shorebird populations are declining dramatically worldwide.